mensbeam/HTML-DOM/README.md

 ### MensBeam\HTML\DOM\Node ###

-Common namespace constants are provided in `MensBeam\HTML\DOM\Node` to make using namespaces using the library not so onerous.
+Common namespace constants are provided in `MensBeam\HTML\DOM\Node` to make using namespaces with this library not so onerous.
 In addition, constants are provided here to be used with `MensBeam\HTML\DOM\ParentNode::walk`. `MensBeam\HTML\DOM\Node` also implements `\Stringable` which means that any node can be simply converted to a string to serialize it.

 ```php
 namespace MensBeam\HTML\DOM;